rokrak1/admaster/server/README.md

 - `main`: the file where your FastAPI app is created.
 - `app`: the FastAPI instance.
 - `--reload`: makes the server restart after code changes.
 Only use this for development.

+# Info about tokens

+Access and refresh tokens are both send as HttpOnly cookie.
+This is done because supabase session_generation besides to refresh token also needs access token even if one is expired.
+So instead of saving acces token in variable (which is reseted on page refresh) or local storage (which is vulnerable to XXS attacks) we save it as cookie.